endeavourhealth-discovery/IMAPI/.zencoder/rules/repo.md

 - **TestQueries**: Sample SPARQL and test queries
 - **TestTransforms**: Test data for transformation validation
 - **gradle**: Gradle build configuration and dependency versions
+- **AI-Specs**: Specifications for work packages, designed for use by Zencoder (AI).
+Markdown files should be numbered to maintain order, starting at 1 within each subfolder.

 ## Language & Runtime
 **Language**: Java